 This goes out the window if you’re single.
 In that case, feel free to rank a quality program that’s in a crime-infested rathole or situated at the bare bottom of a volcanic crater.
 I mean, you’ll be in the hospital 80 hours a week – so as long as the program is good, it won’t matter to you.

-However, if you’re not flying solo, you need to prioritize your partner’s needs and desires – because s/he will be your greatest source of support as you go through one of the most challenging periods of your life.
-Make sure they’ll be supported and successful, and you will be, too.
+However, if you’re not flying solo, you need to prioritize your partner’s needs and desires – because they’ll be your greatest source of support as you go through one of the most challenging periods of your life.
+Make sure they are supported and successful, and you will be, too.

 SELL: Board pass rate.